Posted in:

-I’m writing this article specifically for people hosted on godaddy that have had the following .htaccess, mod_rewrite or addhandler problems on shared or premium hosting accounts for various open source applications, such as (but not limited to) Wordpress, Drupal, BBPress, Moodle, Geeklog, PHPNuke, Postnuke, and more!
+I’m writing this article specifically for people hosted on godaddy that have had the following .htaccess, mod_rewrite or addhandler problems on shared or premium hosting accounts for various open source applications, such as (but not limited to) WordPress, Drupal, BBPress, Moodle, Geeklog, PHPNuke, Postnuke, and more!

 Short list of potential issues:

-- problems with permalinks in Wordpress
+- problems with permalinks in WordPress

 - problems with clean URL’s in Drupal